fmidev/himan/doc/plugin-split_sum.md

 # Summary

-split_sum plugin is used to split cumulative parameters such as precipitation and radiation to rates and powers.
+split_sum plugin is used to split cumulative parameters such as precipitation and radiation to rates and fluxes.

 # Required source parameters